SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You will find several sports bars near Fisherman's Wharf.
 These are just a few of my favorites.

-The San Francisco Brewing Company offers a selection of craft beers made on-site and an excellent menu of locally sourced dishes.
-Their latest beer – Karl (named after our famous fog) – is a delightful New England style IPA at 6.8% and full of flavor.
+Their latest beer – Karl (named after our famous fog) – is a delightful New England-style IPA at 6.8% and full of flavor.

 The Alcatraz Amber is a favorite of mine, and you can try experimental brews pulled straight from the tank – a unique experience in SF sports bars.

-Address: Ghirardelli Square
+Location: Ghirardelli Square

-If a busy and lively bar offering a vast range of craft beers and sports on TV is your thing, The Red Jack Saloon might be the place you are looking for in SF.
+The Red Jack Saloon is a busy and lively bar offering a vast range of craft beers and sports on TV.
 A friendly welcome is always on hand, and the menu is as expected from this type of bar, plus a few little extras.

 This is the sort of bar you'll chance upon once in a while – it's popular with locals and tourists – and is strongly recommended by many satisfied customers.